Thursday, January 31, 2008

 Conceiving children through artificial insemination by donor, or AID, has existed in Japan for about 60 years, although the practice is largely kept under wraps.

-policy recommendations to the government, is expected to make a judgment on the ethics of surrogate births this month.
+The Science Council of Japan, an independent academic panel that makes policy recommendations to the government, is expected to make a judgment on the ethics of surrogate births this month.

 At a Dec.
 1 Tokyo symposium, the support group said it wants the council to know "about the problems that have been occurring as a result of existing medical technology before it takes the expansion of reproductive technology into consideration."